r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 2. WP-Piwik statistics page.
 3. Closer look to a pie chart.
 4. WordPress toolbar graph.
+5. Piwik: Here you'll find your auth token.

 == Upgrade Notice ==

 This is a full refactored version of WP-Piwik.
 Please check your settings after updating and make sure everything is working as expected.
-If you want to upgrade from 0.8.x to 0.10.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip
+If you want to upgrade from 0.8.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip

 == Changelog ==

+= 1.0.2 =
+* Several language updates.
+* Feature: Disable update notifications (expert settings).
+* Feature: Choose between cURL and fopen if both are available (expert settings).
+* Feature: Choose between POST and GET (expert settings).
+* Widget: System details added.
+* Widget: SEO widget re-enabled.
+* Update: Replaced deprecated Piwik API calls.
+* Bugfix: Settings link (toolbar, network mode) fixed.
+* Bugfix: Encode blog titles in PHP mode.
+* Bugfix: Pie charts won't show to long legends if more than 10 items are available.

+= 1.0.1 =
+* Several language updates, amongst others Portuges (Brazil) finished.
+See https://www.transifex.com/organization/piwik/dashboard/wp-piwik for further information.
+* Bugfix: If WP-Piwik is not configured properly or the connection to Piwik could not be established, the toolbar graph won't cause a JavaScript error anymore.

+= 1.0.0 =
+* Feature: Expand "other" values on click
+* Bugfix: Avoid notices on invalid file path (PHP API)
+* Bugfix: Cookie lifetime input boxes are in some cases shown or hidden by mistake
+* Network (multisite): Updated plugin to use wp_get_sites if possible
+* Test script: Settings dump added

+= 0.10.1.0 =
+* Bugfix: Fixed memory & timeout issue on multisites

+= 0.10.0.9 =
+* Add clear cache function.
+* Add clear settings (reset) function.

+= 0.10.0.8 =
+* Bugfix: Sitebrowser link (settings page, support) fixed
+* Bugfix: Use new settings directly after saving (reloading is not necessary anymore)
+* Optimized caching behaviour
+* Language update (German, French)

 = 0.10.0.7 =
 * Bugfix: Opt-out shortcode output fix
 * Bugfix: Opt-out shortcode will also work in "pro" and "php" mode
-* Bugfix: Sitebrowser link (settings page, support) fixed
+* Bugfix: Test script link (settings page, support) fixed
 * Bugfix: Removed test script errors and notices
 * Bugfix: Keep sure the revion ID is stored and avoid re-installing the plugin again and again
 * Bugfix: http/pro - after configuration the settings page had to be reloaded once to start working